 Eves of Great Feasts 6:30PM

-Other Services and events as published in the Parish Calendar
+Other Services and events as published in the Parish Calendar: here.

 We're opening up a bit more.
-We're now permitted 21 people for each service.
-We'll be serving 2 liturgies a week for a while to be able to serve as many of the parish as possible, while still practicing Social Distancing (6 feet and masks, etc).
+We're now permitted 50% capacity people for each service.
+We're back to our regular schedule of Great Vespers Saturday night and Divine Liturgy on Sunday morning, while still practicing Social Distancing (6 feet and masks, etc).

 Through the prayers of St. Herman, Lord Jesus Christ have mercy on us!